MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-source-control-deployment.md

 When committing the notebook item to the Git repo, the notebook code is converted to a source code format (for example, PySpark notebook to a 'notebook-content.py' file) instead of a standard ‘.ipynb’ file.
 This approach allows for easier code reviews using built-in diff features.

-In the item content source file, metadata (include default Lakehouse, attached Environmnet), markdown cells, and code cells are preserved and distinguished, to support a precise recovery when synced back to a Fabric workspace.
+In the item content source file, metadata (include default Lakehouse, attached Environment), markdown cells, and code cells are preserved and distinguished, to support a precise recovery when synced back to a Fabric workspace.

 Notebook cell output won't be included when syncing to Git.